 Want to learn how to cook like Martha Washington?
 Check out our colonial recipes page.

 George Washington enjoyed a reputation among his contemporaries for keeping "an excellent table".
-Learn more about how the Washingtons dined and entertained at Mount Vernon.

 In the years following the Revolution, George Washington's popularity brought a steady flow of visitors to Mount Vernon and his description of his home as a "well resorted tavern" carried more truth than exaggeration.
 Strange faces appeared routinely at the dinner table, and dining alone was a privilege enjoyed by the Washingtons only twice in the last twenty years of their marriage.

 Born into a tradition of liberal hospitality, the Washingtons, like their Virginia neighbors, were accustomed to unexpected guests and dispensing a "bit of beef and toddy'' to those who appeared at their door was part of plantation life.
-Those who stayed for long periods were treated like members of the household and their clothes, linens, horses, and enslaved workers were all cared for by the Mount Vernon staff.
+Those who stayed for long periods were treated like members of the household and their clothes, linens, horses, and enslaved workers were all cared for by the Mount Vernon's enslaved community.
 Entertaining imposed heavy financial burdens and George Washington complained in 1787 of exceedingly high expenses brought on "not from any extravagance, or an inclination on my part to live splendidly, but for the absolute support of my family and the visitors who are constantly here".

-Welcome as they were, the Washingtons' guests were expected to accommodate themselves to the family's domestic routine and those who expected constant attention or excessive entertainments were disappointed.
-George Washington felt that his manner of living was "plain" but in fact he enjoyed a reputation among his contemporaries for keeping "an excellent table" and it was the opinion of one guest that his "entertainments were always conducted with the most regularity and in the genteelest manner ... "
+Welcome as they were, the Washingtons' guests were expected to accommodate themselves to the family's domestic routine, and those who expected constant attention or excessive entertainments were disappointed.
+George Washington felt that his manner of living was "plain" but in fact, he enjoyed a reputation among his contemporaries for keeping "an excellent table" and it was the opinion of one guest that his "entertainments were always conducted with the most regularity and in the genteelest manner ... "

 Household routines were firmly established with little variation from day to day.
 The hours for dining were set according to local custom and rigidly observed by the Washingtons.
-Attendance at table was not required, but those who elected to join the general company were expected to appear within fifteen minutes of the dinner bell (although George Washington reportedly allowed a five-minute grace period).
+Attendance at the table was not required, but those who elected to join the general company were expected to appear within fifteen minutes of the dinner bell (although George Washington reportedly allowed a five-minute grace period).